MaWe88/CYD-External-Display-for-Bitaxe/README.md

 ---

+***Note on Block Chance Calculations (`Blk/Yr`)**:
+The `Blk/Yr` value represents an estimated probability of mining a block per year based on your device's hashrate compared to the network's total hashrate.
+For Bitcoin (BTC), this calculation uses real-time network data and is accurate.
+For other coins (BCH, XEC, DGB, NMC, PPC, LCC), the values are approximations based on static adjustment factors relative to Bitcoin's difficulty.
+These approximations may not reflect current network conditions and should be considered rough estimates.
+I am working on improving accuracy for non-BTC coins in future updates.

+---
 ## License

 This project is open for personal and educational use.
 If you redistribute or modify it, please credit the original author.